AAronL5/katlendar_project/README.md

 README

-Welcome to KATlendar Project!
-This is a project that I created using Javascript and React in my Software Engineering Class.
-The product isn't finished but there is a Sign In/Sign Up screen and it's being connected to FirebaseDB but with the calendar you would have to hard code everything.
+Welcome to the KATlendar Project!
+This is a project that was created in college within a four person group.
+We designed and developed a user friendly calendar application, allowing users to efficiently manage events that are within Sam Houston State.
+We implemented firebase API's real-time database capabilities to create a login/signup system.